coursekata/teaching-apps/README.md

 You also can configure which of the three tabs to show by adding at the end, for example, `&tabs=1,2`.
 This would show only the first two tabs.
 If not specified, all tabs appear by default.

+And finally, showing hands shuffling is the default, but if you add &hands=false to the url it will turn the hands off.

 ## 2. Confidence Demo
 This is an app for demonstrating the concept of confidence interval.
 Here's a link to the app: